Like most folks these days you probably have a debit card that you can use to withdraw cash from your checking account via an ATM.

 Bottom line: If you need to withdraw several hundred dollars and don’t want the hassle of making multiple purchases it would make sense to use an ATM and pay the fee.

-But if you just need a couple of hundred bucks you can save the ATM fee by getting cash back at any store that offers no-fee cash back privileges.
+But if you just need a few hundred bucks you can save the ATM fee by getting cash back at any store that offers no-fee cash back privileges.

 To finish up, here’s a fantastic short video that explains how to decide whether to use your debit card as “Credit” or “Debit” when you’re given that option.
 Check it out!